CINPLA/KNPsim/README.md

 ## KNPsim
 KNPsim is a implementation of the KNP framework (see Halnes et al., https://www.ncbi.nlm.nih.gov/pubmed/27820827), using the FEniCS software for finite element problems.
 KNP is a framework for solving ion concentration dynamics by assuming the Nernst-Planck equation and electroneutrality.
 Neuronal input is provided as point sources to the system.
-This code was used to produce the results presented in (TODO)
+This code was used to produce the results presented in (TODO: future paper)

 # Installation
 Work in progress: